 The Council of the Law Society of Scotland has the sole power to amend the Declaration of Trust which established SSBF.
-At the year-end, a balance of £10,058 (2022: £4,583) was due to the Law Society of Scotland.
+At the year-end, a balance of £nil (2023: £10,058) was due to the Law Society of Scotland.